raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, uncommon_

 This glass jar, 3 inches in diameter, contains 1d4 + 1 doses of a thick mixture that smells faintly of aloe.
-The jar and its contents weigh 1/2 pound.
+The jar and its contents weigh 250g.

 As an action, one dose of the ointment can be swallowed or applied to the skin.
 The creature that receives it regains 2d8 + 2 hit points, ceases to be poisoned, and is cured of any disease.